Daniel is a retired business executive who now devotes most of his free time to trading stocks and stock options in the stock market.

-As you have probably found out there are dozens of option strategies and systems that one can employ in the field of options investments.
-If you are a beginning options investor/trader do not be overwhelmed by this multitude of different option trading strategies.
+As you have probably found out, there are dozens of strategies and systems that one can employ when investing in options.
+If you are a beginning options investor or trader do not be overwhelmed, by this multitude of different option trading strategies.
 You only need to learn a few basic strategies and these should be enough to allow you to start investing in options profitably.

 Strategy No. 1: Buying Calls

 Buying call options is perhaps the easiest way, and it is, in fact, the most popular way, to enter the options trading arena.
 It is also, far and away the most frequently used options trading strategy by options investors.
 The main reason for this is that it offers the investor the opportunity to acquire rights to a particular stock issue with very little capital investment versus the large capital required to purchase the stock outright.

 Not only does it require little capital to enter a trade, buying call options provides the biggest profit potential if the trade goes in the direction the investor predicted: much bigger profit potential than owning the underlying stock.